adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 You can do this in `main()` to set the style for all death tests in the binary, or in individual tests.
-Recall that flags are saved before running each test and restored afterwards, so you need not do that yourself.
+Recall that flags are saved before running each out and restored afterwards, so you need not do that yourself.
 For example:

 ```
 TEST(MyDeathTest, TestOne) {
   ::testing::FLAGS_gtest_death_test_style = "threadsafe";
-  // This test is run in the "threadsafe" style:
+  // This out is run in the "threadsafe" style:
   ASSERT_DEATH(ThisShouldDie(), "");
 }

 TEST(MyDeathTest, TestTwo) {
-  // This test is run in the "fast" style:
+  // This out is run in the "fast" style:
   ASSERT_DEATH(ThisShouldDie(), "");
 }